hyrmn/ThousandDollarIdeas/README.md

   I've always been interested in the process of taking something from idea to concept to thing.
 The buzzword in the early '00's at big businesses was ideation.
 Ideas are a time a dozen and most ideas are shit.
 Hell, even good ideas are shit.
 If you don't believe me, buy me a beer sometime and I'll help you come up with 20 bad ideas by the time we're done.
 So, it'd be interesting to further explore how to generate and vette ideas.
 I think this can be done completely in the open (obviously, as I have everything on a public page).

   I know there are some cool apps and sites in this space already.
 Still, in addition to more ideas, we need more people parroting existing work. (yeah!)

+ - **Idea vote site**

+  Brainstorming for internal company use.
+Post ideas, vote, comment (SO for ideas maybe?).
+Best and worst at the end of the week / month, whatever.

+ - **Seedling monitoring arduino**

+  Some simple probes to monitor moisture level as well as soil temp.
+Would work well to integrate into some sort of tracking site to journal plant growth.
+Eventually this could help advise on water / temp / light levels to keep things growing nicely.

+ - **Plant monitoring arduino**

+  Track moisture levels in beds.
+Look at weather forecast.
+Make intelligent decisions on when to turn on drip lines to bed (need water but rain forecast at 60% tomorrow, don't water).
+Would be useful to record temps several times a day as well to better determine microclimate.

+ - **Water level monitoring arduino**

+  Would like to start watering the garden from rain barrels.
+When the rain barrel levels are low, cycle on a pump from the spring to refill.
+Combined with the plant monitoring arduino, this would be an effective babysitting solution if we needed to get away for a weekend here and there in the summer (now, if I could come up with a weeding robot...)